Huuuuu0911/HW3_Problem3/README.md

 ## How to Run

 1. Open the project in Android Studio
-2. Use an emulator with API 33–34 recommended
+2. Use an emulator with API 34
 3. Run `MainActivity`

 ---